 Hypothesis 3: conservation biocontrol strategies attract predators and parasitoids of brassica pests, reducing pest population size and crop damage.
 Four studies on conservation biocontrol were conducted in 2018 at three cooperating institutions, they are described below.

-- The first study was conducted at UConn by A. Legrand and was entitled, “Evaluations of Ammi majus as an insectary plant for cabbage caterpillar conservation biocontrol.
-This report is in progress, as data are being summarized and analyzed now.
-A full report will be published on our project website at: http://ag.umass.edu/vegetable/resources-services/brassica-pest-collaborative/research-reports-on-management-of-brassica
+- The first study was conducted at UConn during 2018 and 2019 by A. Legrand and was entitled, “Evaluations of Ammi majus as an insectary plant for cabbage caterpillar conservation biocontrol.
+This report is still in progress, as data are being summarized and analyzed now.
+This multi-year scientific study will be published and a full report will be published on our project website at: http://ag.umass.edu/vegetable/resources-services/brassica-pest-collaborative/research-reports-on-management-of-brassica

-- A second study was conducted at all three institutions (UNH, UMass, and UConn).
+- A second study was conducted at all three institutions (UNH, UMass, and UConn) and in 2018 and 2019.
 Every effort was made to standardize our protocols for experiment setup, data collection and analysis.
 Full reports will be written by each institution and will be published on our project website.
 Therefore, we will report here the methods, results, and discussion from the UMass study.
-Overall conclusions will be presented below and updated annually, as this study will be repeated in subsequent project years.
+Overall conclusions will be presented below and updated annually, as this study will be repeated in multiple project years.